Tribal Alliance Against Frauds: Investigations

 TAAF has published a few dozen investigations into notable people who claimed ancestry.
-In March, 2023, TAAF issued a highly publicized report that Heather Rae, known as a leading producer in American Indian circles in Hollywood, had fraudulently claimed to be of Cherokee descent.
+In March, 2023, TAAF issued a report that Heather Rae, known as a leading producer in American Indian circles in Hollywood, had fraudulently claimed to be of Cherokee descent.
 TAAF called for Rae to resign from her positions at American Indian organizations.
 In response, Rae stated in an interview with the Hollywood Reporter that she "began to really look into my family’s history in a deeper way" and was "still in that process, so for several years I have identified as an ally."

-In June 2023, TAAF published their findings that the writer Owl Goingback (born James Russel Heidbrink) was an "ethnic fraud...of European ancestry" who had falsely claimed both Cherokee and Choctaw ancestry.
-According to court records, he legally changed his name from James Heidbrink to Owl Goingback in 2000.
-TAAF produced statements from both tribes saying he wasn't a citizen, as well as a genealogical family tree demonstrating that his ancestors were all white.
-In response, Goingback admitted that he is not a citizen of any American Indian tribe, but claimed TAAF had "no authority" to request authentication of his claims to American Indian heritage.

-In July 2023, TAAF published findings demonstrating that Kent Patrick Blansett, a professor of Indigenous Studies and History at the University of Kansas, had fraudulently claimed to be of Potawatomi, Shawnee, Choctaw, Cherokee, and Muscogee ancestry.
+In July 2023, TAAF published findings alleging that Kent Patrick Blansett, a professor of Indigenous Studies and History at the University of Kansas, had fraudulently claimed to be of Potawatomi, Shawnee, Choctaw, Cherokee, and Muscogee ancestry.
 A genealogical tree going back six generations that was created by TAAF found no evidence of American Indian ancestry.

-In October 2023, TAAF published their findings that the writer Erika T. Wurth had falsely claimed Apache, Chickasaw, and Cherokee ancestry and stated that Wurth had fabricated an American Indian identity for "personal gain".
-TAAF's report states that "Wurth's family were white settlers" and that "NONE were American Indian".
-In response, Wurth's literary agent alleged that TAAF employs "tools of manipulation and unwarranted persecution of Native Americans".
+In October 2023, TAAF published genealogical findings indicating that the writer Erika T. Wurth had falsely claimed Apache, Chickasaw, and Cherokee ancestry, and stated that Wurth had fabricated an American Indian identity for "personal gain".
+TAAF's report stated that Wurth's family were white settlers, rather than Native Americans.
+In response, Wurth's literary agent alleged that TAAF employs "tools of manipulation and unwarranted persecution of Native Americans."
+Wurth later said that she is unenrolled in any Native nation due to "record-keeping practices in Texas in the 1800s," and speculated that the TAAF investigation had been motivated by her "advocacy for women and victims of harassment and abuse, as well as [my] work to expose predators in the Native American writing world."

-In November 2023, TAAF published findings alleging that Qwo-Li Driskill (born Paul Edward Driskill), an associate professor of women, gender and sexuality studies and queer studies at Oregon State University, had falsely claimed to be of Osage, Lenape, Lumbee, and Cherokee heritage.
-Driskill claimed to be a non-enrolled descendant of American Indians, but TAAF's report concluded that Driskill had no American Indian ancestry.
+In November 2023, TAAF published findings alleging that Qwo-Li Driskill, an associate professor at Oregon State University, had falsely claimed to be of Osage, Lenape, Lumbee, and Cherokee heritage.
+Driskill claimed to be a non-enrolled descendant of Native Americans, but TAAF's report concluded that Driskill had no Native ancestry.
 TAAF requested that OSU fire Driskill unless Driskill publicly apologized.
 As of September 2024, Driskill was no longer employed at OSU.

-In July 2025, TAAF researched the genealogy of Kali Reis, a member of the unrecognized Seaconke Wampanoag Tribe, back to her sixth great-grandparents but "did not find indication of American Indian ancestry," according to Lianna Costantino.
+In October 2025, TAAF contacted Thomas King, an American-born Canadian academic and author known for the book The Inconvenient Indian, to tell him that their research found no evidence that he was Cherokee.
+The next month, King published an op-ed saying that he had sincerely, albeit incorrectly, believed he was Cherokee.
+He agreed to return a 2003 National Aboriginal Achievement Award, but intended to keep the awards and commendations which were based not on his identity but on his research and writing.
+TAAF was angry that King published this news independently, rather than publishing a joint statement that they had written.